 If you do need to generate steam, do it efficiently!
-Boilers are an easy place to save carbon because they are often overlooked in terms of maintenance and performance.
+An efficient boiler is an easy place to save carbon because they are often overlooked in terms of maintenance and performance.
 Ensure your boiler expels the least amount of energy to your flue and maximise the use of your boiler water.
 But it is really worth asking yourself the question, when did you last optimise your boiler's performance?

 Power your plant with renewable energy Make the shift away from natural gas powering production towards electricity and use solar/wind/batteries to smooth out the load - it’s that simple.
-Discover how our customer Hibernia Steel generated 40% self sufficiency with solar.
+Learn everything you need to know about solar farms.

 Reinvent your process We’re seeing companies like Impossible Foods rethink the hamburger - making it from soya bean instead of meat.
 Can you collect the CO₂ out of your combustion gas (using cool stuff like cryogenics) and lock it into your product (we’re seeing examples where CO₂ is being forced into supplemental cementitious materials (SCMs) in concrete).

 Build a resilient, diverse, sustainable supply chain.
 Some 79% of your GHG emissions come from your value chain: your products, your suppliers, your distribution.
-Getting a real time view of your Scope 3 emissions is a good place to start - see what’s working and what needs improvement to make significant progress in meeting your decarbonisation targets.
+Getting a real-time view of your supply chain emissions is a good place to start - see what’s working and what needs improvement to make significant progress in meeting your decarbonisation targets.
 How?

 Measure it to change it.
 Do you know where your heat and power are actually going?